HuiHu1/Awesome-Papers-on-Trustworthy-Machine-Learning/README.md

 #### Awesome-papers-on-trustworthy-machine-learning
-This repository is to collect awesome papers on trustworthy machine learning.
+This repository is to collect awesome papers on trustworthy machine learning (including paper link, code link).